List of GCC countries and nations

 - Number of GCC nationals benefiting from insurance protection increased from 2,992 in 2008 to 3,589 in 2009

 - Number of GCC students studying in UAE schools rose from 15,476 in 2008 to 16,463 in 2009, of which 12,892 were in public schools and 3,571 in private schools.

 Living and working in the GCC

 A guide to living in and working in any GCC country will vary depending on the target audience.
-Life is very different depending on where you come from and what sort of work you do, which GCC country you live in, and even where you live within that country.
+Life is very different depending on where you come from, your nationality, what sort of work you do, which GCC country you live in, and even where you live within that country.

 - GCC nationals will find it relatively easy to live and work in any GCC country.
 There are few or no bureacratic restrictions on residency and crossing borders.
 Some religious differences between branches of Islam might be a concern but normally on a personal level only.
 Violence similar to what occurs in Iraq between different groups is unheard of in GCC countries.
 The unrest in Bahrain during 2013 was related to dissatisfaction with government authorities, not religious differences.

 - Muslim Arab nationals and Iranian Muslims will also find it relatively easy to live in and work in GCC countries generally, at least from a cultural and religious perspective.
-Bureaucratic procedures regarding visas and work permits can be problematic at times, for example Syrians find it more difficult to enter GCC countries during 2013 and 2014 as a result of the unrest in Syria.
+Bureaucratic procedures regarding visas and work permits can be problematic at times, for example Syrians find it more difficult to enter GCC countries after 2013 as a result of the unrest in Syria.
 More liberal Arab Muslims might find some of the lifestyle restrictions undesirable, in which case see the section about Western expats for comments on tolerance levels in each country.

 - Arab Christians will find the UAE and Oman the most tolerant, and easiest places to live in.
-Possibly Bahrain.
+Possibly also Bahrain.
 Other GCC countries might be less comfortable, especially for Arabs who have converted from Islam to Christianity or another religion.